peterartman/DataScience/README.md

 # Education:

 * BSc.
 H. in Computer Science
-* High Certyficate in Business
+* High Certificate in Business

 # Projects:

-## Project 1: Predicting trends in price of gold bullion <br>
+## Project 1: Predicting trends in the price of gold bullion <br>
 <br>
 **Introduction**
 <br>